Preservation Futures is a Chicago-based firm exploring the future of historic preservation through research, action, and design.

 39 C96 D7 F E73 A 4 F57 94 DD 4 C9611355 B36

-Elizabeth Blasius is an architectural historian and writer.
+Elizabeth Blasius is an architectural historian and writer, and partner in the firm Preservation Futures.
 She has worked extensively in the public and private sector, consulting clients in following the National Environmental Policy Act (NEPA) and Section 106 of the National Historic Preservation Act (NHPA).
 Her specialization within this work is how preservation policies come into play in the recovery and mitigation of the historic built environment following an event of climate violence, or other act of destruction.
-Blasius writes a monthly column for Mas Context, a non-profit architecture and design platform.
-Blasius has previously served as the Midwest editor of The Architect’s Newspaper and has had her writing published in Bloomberg CityLab, Curbed, The Chicago Tribune, and Block Club Chicago.
+Blasius writes a monthly column for MAS Context, a non-profit architecture and design platform.
+Blasius has previously served as the Midwest Editor of The Architect’s Newspaper and has been published in Bloomberg CityLab, Curbed, The Chicago Tribune, and Block Club Chicago.

 Jonathan Solomon